Differences between classic apps and Slack apps

 Revoking tokens

-For a modern Slack app, bot user API access tokens are still revoked in the same way, via the auth.revoke method.
+For a Slack app, bot user API access tokens are still revoked in the same way, via the auth.revoke method.
 When that happens:

 • The bot token no longer works.